all-ride/ride-app/manual/Core/Dependencies.md

         $input = $dependencyInjector->get('ride\\library\\cli\\input\\Input', 'readline');
     }

-This will get the input implementation for a interactive shell.
+This will get the input implementation for an interactive shell.

 Loaded instances are kept in memory.
 When the same dependency is requested multiple times, only a single instance is created and it will be used as result for all requests to that dependency.